 C-T2M: Controllable Autoregressive Text-to-Motion Generation

-Maria Pilligua1, 2 (444123), Pau Amargant1 (408221), Miquel Lopez1 (415700), Nahush Rajesh Kolhe1 (407562)
+Maria Pilligua1, 2 (444123), Pau Amargant1, 4 (408221), Miquel Lopez1, 3 (415700), Nahush Rajesh Kolhe1 (407562)

-1EPFL 2CVLab
+1EPFL 2CVLab 3ViLAB 4CREATE Lab

 Key Capabilities of C-T2M

-Three things our system does that motivate the design.
+Four things our system does that motivate the design.

 Text-to-Motion Generation

-Residual VQ-VAE (RVQ-VAE)
+VQ-VAE

 Experiments

-1. Text to motion
+1. Text to Motion

 We first evaluate the unconstrained text-to-motion behaviour of our pipeline: given a caption alone (no path constraint), can the model generate plausible motion that matches the text?
 We report quantitative results on the Kimodo Repetition benchmark and show qualitative samples from held-out captions.